 - Get moving; whether that’s going to make tea/coffee or getting some fresh air when you need it (as opposed to waiting for your designated break).

-- Have a clean and positive workspace.
+- Have a clean and personalised workspace.
 Some additional items to include on your desk might be to have sticky notes with affirmations, photos, colourful stationery, plants…whatever works for you!

 Back to basics: Sleeping well, eating well and physical activity are also important factors that contribute to our overall mood.
-Sleep may be more difficult when experiencing stress in particular, but it’s important to find ways that may support getting adequate sleep e.g. stick to a sleep routine, limit phone use at night, reading, colouring or practicing mindfulness to help unwind.
-What you put into your body also has an impact on your mood so limiting caffeine, alcohol and smoking can benefit while having a balanced diet.
+Sleep may be more difficult with anxiety, but it is important to find ways that may support getting adequate sleep e.g. stick to a sleep routine, limit phone use at night, or activities such as reading, colouring or practicing mindfulness to help unwind.
+What you put into your body also has an impact on anxiety so limiting caffeine, alcohol and smoking can benefit while having a balanced diet.
 Exercise can help put excess adrenaline into something useful and release serotonin, which can improve your mood.
+It does not have be an hour an exercise, even a few minutes of movement may bring some relief.
 Like everything else, finding a type of exercise that works for you, is going to be most beneficial for you.
 For some people, it will be outdoor activities like running, walking, team sports.
-For other people, it might be something indoor like going to the gym, swimming, or dancing.
+For other people, it might be something indoor like going to the gym, yoga, swimming, or dancing.